Filaree Storksbill

 Also called "Heron-bill," this creeping desert plant is one of the first bloomers of the season.
 Red stems spread along the ground up to 20 inches long supporting flowers and tiny, sword-shaped fruits.
 Ripening seed pods twist into a spiral.
 Fern-like leaves are 1/2 to 4 inches long.

-Filaree, a member of the Geranium Family (Geraniaceae) was native to Eurasia and introduced into the US by early Spanish settlers then became naturalised in the Southwest.
-The Texas Storksbill (E. texanum) has flowers twice the size and is as widely distributed.
+Filaree, a member of the Geranium family (Geraniaceae) was native to Eurasia and introduced into the US by early Spanish settlers then became naturalised in the Southwest.
+The Texas storksbill (E. texanum) has flowers twice the size and is as widely distributed.

 Range